JACqueline

 About

-A mother of 2 and award-winning filmmaker, Jacqueline's work and vision for a better world involves amplifying leading medical expertise, designing solutions to improve the menopause experience, and producing media that matters.
+A mother of 2 and award-winning filmmaker, Jacqueline's work and vision for a better world involves amplifying medical expertise on women's health, designing solutions to improve the menopause experience, and using the word pussy as a compliment.

 Jacqueline studied Art History and Business at Emory University, earned a B.A. with High Honors from the University of Toronto, and completed post-graduate coursework in Lifestyle Medicine and Neuroscience at Harvard.